timo/zasim/docs/tutorial/custom_stepfunc.rst

    any other would have the bulk of their implementation in one of those.
 Some may also need special instances of `CellLoop` or `StateAccessor` to work.

-The `StepFunc` works by calling the following method on each `StepFuncVisitor` in turn:
+The `StepFunc` works by calling each of the following methods on all `StepFuncVisitor`s:

  * `~zasim.cagen.bases.StepFuncVisitor.bind` with itself as the `code` argument.
    This binds the StepFuncVisitor to the StepFunc.
 The StepFuncVisitor should